 Onboarding experience survey

 Even the most skilled product managers won’t be able to test this step in the customer journey accurately.
 They have too much knowledge about your tool or service.
-That’s why gathering customers' insights is key here.
+That’s why gathering deeper insights is key here.

 Product experience survey